actions-marketplace-validations/simplelocalize_download/README.md

-# Download translation files from SimpleLocalize i18n editor
+# Download localization files from SimpleLocalize

 This Github Actions uses official and open-source SimpleLocalize CLI.